sikopet/blog/posts/vagrant.md

     vagrant halt

     # power down and remove all of the guest hard disks; even slower to
-    # start again (reimport and reprovisioning)
+    # start again (reimport of the base box and reprovisioning)
     vagrant destroy

-Show status of all boxes on the host (independent of the directory you're in):
+Show status of all vagrant environments on the host (independent of the directory you're in):

     vagrant global-status